-- If the bursts are very rare or very frequent, e.g, the burst probability is very low or very high, or the number of window sizes are very few, use the static algorithm only. - If it is known the training data deviates greatly from the test data, use a large maximum allowed shift step with the dynamic algorithm.
+- If the bursts are very rare or very frequent, e.g. the burst probability is very low or very high, or the number of window sizes is very few, use the static algorithm only. - If it is known the training data deviates greatly from the test data, use a large maximum allowed shift step with the dynamic algorithm.
 The more the difference is, the larger this value should be.
-Otherwise, it is better to use a maximum allowed shift step of 1.
+Otherwise, it is better to

-(a) Different $\delta k$
+(a) Different δk

-(b) Different $\delta t$
+(b) Different δt

-Figure 4.10: The effect of the size of the alarm region
+Figure 4.10: The effect of the size of the alarm region.
+The larger δk and δt , the larger the alarm region.